nickbrandt/GitLab/doc/user/admin_area/settings/continuous_integration.md

   1. Go to the project's **Settings > CI / CD > General Pipelines**.
   1. Change the value of **maximum artifacts size (in MB)**.
   1. Press **Save changes** for the changes to take effect.

+NOTE: **Note**
+The setting at all levels is only available to GitLab administrators.

 ## Default artifacts expiration **(CORE ONLY)**